Malekhiv: History

 The first mention of the village of Malekhiv in historical documents refers to 1377.
-But Ancient people have lived in territory of village Malekhiv in the first century AD.

 History of the name — Malechow (Lemberg Umgebung), Galicia, Austria; later Malechów (Lwów), Lwów, Poland; now Malekhiv, Zhovkva, L′viv, Ukraine.

 Until 18 July 2020, Malekhiv belonged to Zhovkva Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Zhovkva Raion was merged into Lviv Raion.